acanalis/acanalis.github.io/content/en/post/hugo-what-is-what.md

 * \d static
 {{</ dir >}}

 Each one has a specific use.
-The config file (`/config.yaml,toml,json`) is mandatory[^1], and the rest directories are optional and added as needed.
+A config file is mandatory[^1], and the rest directories are optional and added as needed.
+The folders can be configured with different names, although this is not common.

 [^1]: This isn't 100% true.
 The configs can be set at `/config` as pointed out in the [Configuration Directory Documentation](https://gohugo.io/getting-started/configuration/#configuration-directory).

-`/public` is the default[^6] output directory: it is created to store the generated files.
+`/public` is the default output directory: it is created to store the generated files.
 It stands on its own: you can upload just those files to the static server and forget that you ever used Hugo to create them.

-[^6]: the output directory can be changed using the `publishDir` configuration variable: in `config.yaml`: `publishDir: docs`.
+## Bring other Hugo projects into your own with Modules

-## Content files are "front matter" + markdown.
+## Content files are "front matter" + markdown

-Any markdown `.md`[^8] file inside `/content` is called a **content file**.
+Any markdown `.md` file inside `/content` is called a **content file**[^8].
 A corresponding page will rendered with the information contained in it.

-[^8] Files other than markdown can be used, including html, pandoc, etc.
+[^8]: Files other than markdown can be used, including html, pandoc, etc.
   [See the list of content formats](https://gohugo.io/content-management/formats/#list-of-content-formats)

-Content files start with a **front matter**, a section written YAML, JSON, or TOML that defines metadata variables of the page.
+Content files start with a part written YAML, JSON, or TOML that is called **front matter** and defines metadata variables of the page.
 Typically title and date are defined, among others.
 Markdown is used for the rest of the file.

-Front matter variables have different effects on the generated page.
-Some are Hugo-specific, and some are Theme-specific.
+Front matter variables have different effects on the generated page, some are Hugo-specific, and some are theme-specific.
-A big part of working with Hugo is figuring out which variables to set to do what you want.
+A big part of working with Hugo is figuring out which variables do what you want.

 The following three versions of `/content/hello-world.md` have the same effect.
 Notice the different delimiters for each format: